People with a weakened immune system are most likely to get the disorder.

 Progressive multifocal leukoencephalopathy results from infection by the JC virus.
 The JC virus is often acquired during childhood.
 Most adults have been infected with the JC virus but do not develop the disorder.

 The virus appears to remain inactive until something (such as a weakened immune system) allows it to be reactivated and start to multiply.
 Thus, the disorder affects mainly people whose immune system has been weakened by a disorder (such as leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more , lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more , or AIDS Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
 HIV is transmitted... read more ) or by drugs that suppress the immune system (Immunosuppressants Suppression of the Immune System Transplantation is the removal of living, functioning cells, tissues, or organs from the body and then their transfer back into the same body or into a different body.
 The most common type of... read more ) or that modify the immune system (immunomodulators).
 Such drugs include those used to prevent rejection of transplanted organs or to treat cancer or autoimmune disorders Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more , such as systemic lupus erythematosus Treatment Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more , such as systemic lupus erythematosus Treatment Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more (lupus) or multiple sclerosis Multiple Sclerosis (MS) In multiple sclerosis, patches of myelin (the substance that covers most nerve fibers) and underlying nerve fibers in the brain, optic nerves, and spinal cord are damaged or destroyed.
 The cause... read more .
-These drugs include natalizumab and rituximab, which are monoclonal antibodies, and brentuximab vedotin, which is an anticancer drug combined with a specific antibody Antibodies One of the body's lines of defense (immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more that targets cancer cells.
+These drugs include natalizumab and rituximab, which are monoclonal antibodies, and brentuximab vedotin, which is an anticancer drug combined with a specific antibody Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more that targets cancer cells.

 The JC virus appears to cause no symptoms until it is reactivated.